amkhrjee/AdvancedJSFundamentals/JSEngine.md

 Well, none of them.

 > JavaScript uses the best of both worlds and uses something called as **_Just In-time Compilation_** or **_JIT Compilation_**.

+## ▶️ Execution

+The byte code produced by the compilation process is passed onto the execution phase.

+The major two components of the execution phase is the **Memory Heap** and the **Call Stack**.